-- Educating pupils in the responsible use of computer equipment, whenever they are accessed. - Teaching the pupils about possible threats to their well-being, and how to avoid them. - Teaching pupils about how to be safe when online - Ensuring correct seating is available and used - Providing rise and fall desks as needed to allow for correct posture and placement of equipment - Taking care with setting up and moving equipment. - Establishing safe working conditions and electrical safety. - Ensuring all users, have signed the school Computing code of conduct.
+- Educating pupils in the responsible use of computer equipment, whenever they are accessed. - Teaching the pupils about possible threats to their well-being, and how to avoid them. - Ensuring correct seating is available and used - Providing rise and fall desks as needed to allow for correct posture and placement of equipment - Taking care with setting up and moving equipment. - Establishing safe working conditions and electrical safety. - Ensuring all users, have signed the school Computing code of conduct.